ScottColson/CCLLCCodeLibraries/docs/CCLLC.CDS.Sdk.Data.md

 ##### GetRecord

-Provides a conscise method to retreive a single record based on its record id.
+Provides a concise method to retrieve a single record based on its record id.

 ```C#